Portf-io/portf-coding-challenge-3/README.md

 - `loans` table - Stores loan details like term, interest rate, and payment frequencies
 - `drawdowns` table - Stores drawdown amounts and dates, linked to loans via foreign key

+## Take-Home Test Instructions (Senior Engineer)

+### Objective
+Extend the Loan Management System to include an interest calculation engine and transaction schedule.
+This will demonstrate your ability to implement complex business logic, work with financial calculations, and integrate new features into an existing codebase.

+### Requirements

+1. **Interest Schedule Generation**
+   - Create a new API endpoint `/api/loans/{id}/schedule` that generates an interest payment schedule for a loan
+   - The schedule should account for:
+     - Multiple drawdowns at different dates
+     - The loan's interest rate
+     - Interest payment frequency (monthly/quarterly/yearly)
+     - Interest accrual frequency (daily/monthly)
+     - The loan term in months

+2. **Transaction Model**
+   - Design and implement a transaction model that includes:
+     - Drawdowns (money borrowed)
+     - Interest accruals
+     - Interest payments
+     - Principal repayments
+   - Each transaction should have:
+     - Transaction type
+     - Amount
+     - Date
+     - Running balance
+     - Reference to the loan

+3. **Database Schema**
+   - Extend the database schema to store transactions
+   - Create appropriate indexes for efficient querying

+4. **UI Implementation**
+   - Create a new page to display the interest schedule for a specific loan
+   - Include a summary section showing:
+     - Total interest over the life of the loan
+     - Average interest per payment
+     - Final payment date
+   - Implement a transaction table with:
+     - Filtering by transaction type
+     - Sorting by date or amount
+     - Pagination for large transaction sets

+5. **Interest Calculation Logic**
+   - Implement the following interest calculation methods:
+     - Simple interest
+     - Compound interest based on the accrual frequency
+   - Handle edge cases such as:
+     - Partial periods
+     - Leap years
+     - Multiple drawdowns within a single interest period

+6. **Testing**
+   - Write comprehensive unit tests for the interest calculation logic
+   - Include integration tests for the API endpoints
+   - Add UI tests for the new components

+### Evaluation Criteria

+Your submission will be evaluated based on:

+1. **Code Quality**
+   - Clean, maintainable code following best practices
+   - Proper error handling and edge case management
+   - Effective use of TypeScript for type safety

+2. **System Design**
+   - Appropriate architecture for the new features
+   - Efficient database schema and query design
+   - Separation of concerns between UI, API, and business logic

+3. **Financial Accuracy**
+   - Correct implementation of interest calculations
+   - Proper handling of financial edge cases
+   - Accuracy in the generated schedule

+4. **User Experience**
+   - Intuitive UI for viewing complex financial data
+   - Responsive design that works on various screen sizes
+   - Appropriate loading states and error handling

+5. **Testing**
+   - Comprehensive test coverage
+   - Edge case testing
+   - Performance testing for large datasets

+### Submission Guidelines

+1. Fork this repository
+2. Implement the required features
+3. Submit a pull request with your changes
+4. Include a README explaining your approach, any assumptions made, and instructions for running your solution
+5. Be prepared to discuss your implementation in a follow-up interview

+### Time Expectation
+We expect this task to take approximately 4-6 hours for a senior engineer.
+Please don't spend more than 8 hours on this task.

 ## License

 MIT